ONSdigital/csvcubed/csvcubed/csvcubed/models/cube/qb/README.md

 ## Validations

 Each of the classes discussed above extends from the [csvcubed.models.PydanticModel](https://github.com/GSS-Cogs/csvcubed/blob/main/csvcubed/csvcubed/models/pydanticmodel.py) class.
-This adds [pydantic](https://pydantic-docs.helpmanual.io/) validation to csvcubed's models which ensures that all attributes have the correct type as decribed by their [static type annotations](https://docs.python.org/3/library/typing.html).
+This adds [pydantic](https://pydantic-docs.helpmanual.io/) validation to csvcubed's models which ensures that all attributes have the correct type as described by their [static type annotations](https://docs.python.org/3/library/typing.html).
 Many of the models define [custom pydantic validators](https://pydantic-docs.helpmanual.io/usage/validators/) to add checks which are more specific than checking the overall type, e.g. `_attribute_uri_validator` inside the `ExistingQbAttribute` class in [csvcubed.models.cube.qb.components.attribute](https://github.com/GSS-Cogs/csvcubed/blob/main/csvcubed/csvcubed/models/cube/qb/components/attribute.py).

 Pydantic validation can be performed on individual models by calling `pydantic_validation` (declared on [PydanticModel](https://github.com/GSS-Cogs/csvcubed/blob/main/csvcubed/csvcubed/models/pydanticmodel.py)).